 The main cast of Ghost Hunters is as follows:

-- Jason Hawes — A plumber from Rhode Island that ended up co-forming TAPS and becoming one of the stars of Ghost Hunters because of his involvement.
+- Jason Hawes — A plumber from Rhode Island that ended up co-forming TAPS and becoming one of the stars of Ghost Hunters and Ghost Nation because of his involvement.

 - Grant Wilson — An art director that developed a gaming company with a co-founder.
 He also co-formed TAPS, becoming a star alongside Jason Hawes.